-2020 has presented the Australian food and beverage industry with exceptional – and unforeseeable – challenges.
+The past few years have presented the Australian food and beverage industry with exceptional and unforeseeable challenges.

-Now, more than ever, food industry businesses need to focus on their finances to stay profitable and take advantage of strong opportunities.
-So let’s take an in-depth look at the challenges facing the food and beverage industry, and how businesses in the sector can manage their risk.
+Now, more than ever, managing finances in the food industry is crucial to staying profitable and building a resilient business.
+Let’s take an in-depth look at the challenges facing the food and beverage industry and how businesses in the sector can best manage their risk.

 The importance of Australia’s food and beverage industry

 The food and beverage sector is Australia’s largest manufacturing industry, accounting for 32% of the country’s total manufacturing turnover.
-According to the Australian Food and Grocery Council’s 2019 State of the Industry report, the food and beverage, grocery and fresh produce sector is worth $122 billion.
-The industry is made up of 15,000 businesses of all sizes that employ over 273,000 people.
+According to the Australian Food and Grocery Council’s 2021 State of the Industry report, the food and beverage, grocery and fresh produce sector is worth $132 billion and employs more than 270,800 people.

 Together, these businesses supply a diverse range of products, including: